LiskArchive/lisk-legacy-docs/introduction.md

 ### Transaction history

-The transaction history provides a chronological overview about all transactions associated with this account on the Lisk blockchain.
+The transaction history provides a chronological overview of all transactions associated with this account on the Lisk blockchain.

 ![hub-wallet](assets/hub-wallet.png "hub-wallet")